[Part 1 in a series exploring all aspects of the 101 Ash St building deal]

 The Back Story

-The issue began with the City’s desire to find a new City office building to replace the outdated and crumbling offices within the City Operations Building (COB) in downtown.
+The issue began with the City’s desire to find a new City office building to replace the outdated and crumbling offices within the City complex at 202 C Street in downtown.

 For years, city officials had looked at options, including new construction at the current site or finding a suitable nearby building.

 In 2014, city officials zeroed in on the 19-story Sempra Energy headquarters tower building built in 1968 that sits just across the street from City Hall, known by its address at 101 Ash Street.

 Sempra had left the building when it moved to a new headquarters near Petco Park in the Gaslamp Quarter.
 The then-vacant Sempra building was owned 51% by Sandor Shapery, a long-time downtown building developer, and his 49% partner, Doug Manchester, the hotel developer and former owner of the San Diego Union-Tribune.
 They both have said publicly that Manchester bought his share in July 2015 for $20 million, imputing a value of the building of just over $40 million.

 But Shapery and Manchester wanted $84 million for the building, and negotiations with the City broke down by late 2015.

 The City then began conversations with Cisterra Development, a company that had brokered a lease-to-own deal in March 2015 for the City to buy Civic Center Plaza, an office building that sits within the City Hall complex at 3rd and B Streets and houses hundreds of City staffers, including the City Attorney’s office.